Skip to content

 Maximum Speed Assignment

 Interceptors should strive to maximize their terminal speed to maximize their agility, and the assignment algorithm should optimize for this objective.
+Carrier interceptors use a maximum speed assignment to assign threats to the released missile interceptors.

 Fractional Speed